rambo12206/Analysis-and-Visualization-of-Cab-Rides/README.md

 #About the Project:

 In this project I have performed some EDA methods in order to get the insights of the dataset i.e about the cab booking patern.In the last i have performed kmeans clustering.
 Whose visualization can be performed by using the google maps api credentials.

+I have also included the small ppt and report of the project.